 It is very common for management candidates to retake the GMAT.
 You may feel test-day anxiety or you may have not prepared as thoroughly as you should have.
 Whatever be the reason, there is mostly feeling of giving GMAT exam again after you have attempted it.
-So if you are planning to take GMAT or confused in the first place, read on further to know how to decide whether to retake GMAT or not and what you should be your strategy.

 Everyone has same purpose to retake the test: to get a higher GMAT score and make your application to business school stronger.
 But everyone has different reasons on why you want to retake GMAT.
 It maybe because you have scored below your expectations.